Brewster SB2A Buccaneer: Operational history

-Deliveries of Brewster Bermudas to the British Royal Air Force commenced in July 1942.
+Deliveries of Brewster Bermudas to the Royal Air Force commenced in July 1942.
 The RAF judged that the type was unsuitable for combat, and most of the Bermudas delivered to the service were converted to target tugs.
-Five of the aircraft were transferred to the Fleet Air Arm of the Royal Navy for assessment – four as dive bombers and one as a target towing tug.
+Five of the aircraft were transferred to the Fleet Air Arm for assessment – four as dive bombers and one as a target tug.

-The USAAF received 108 Bermudas, which it designated the A-34.
-The type was considered unsuitable even for training purposes, and were used only as "hacks".
+The USAAF received 108 Bermudas, which it called the A-34.
+The type was considered unsuitable even for training purposes and was used only as "hacks".
 As the aircraft broke down they were either abandoned or used as targets for artillery training.
 The A-34s were withdrawn from service in 1944.

 Deliveries to the US Navy took place during 1943 and 1944.
 The service received 80 SB2A-2s and 60 SB2A-3s; the latter variant was fitted with folding wings and an arrester hook to enable them to operate from aircraft carriers.
 The US Navy also regarded the SB2A as unsuitable for combat and training purposes, and mainly used its aircraft as target tugs and for ground maintenance training.

-The aircraft originally ordered by the Dutch were assigned by the US Navy to the United States Marine Corps.
-Designated the SB2A-4, the Marines used some of these aircraft to establish their first night fighter squadron VMF(N)-531.
+The Netherlands ordered 162 examples meant to serve in the KNIL; however, the Dutch East Indies were overrun by the Japanese before any could be delivered.
+These aircraft were instead assigned by the US Navy to the United States Marine Corps, and delivered with Dutch markings in the cockpits.
+As the SB2A-4, the Marines used some of these aircraft to establish their first night fighter squadron VMF(N)-531.

 Due to the poor performance of the SB2A, many of the completed aircraft were scrapped by the RAF and US Navy without having been flown operationally.
 The US Navy cancelled its remaining order of the type in 1943.
 A total of 771 SB2As were eventually completed.
 The Truman Committee stated that the SB2A "turned in a miserable performance."

 Historians regard the SB2A as a failure.
 David Donald has labelled it "one of the worst aircraft of World War II".
-Similarly, the Pima Air & Space Museum's website states that the type was "perhaps the least successful Allied aircraft of World War II".
-The National Naval Aviation Museum's website also notes that "overweight, underpowered, and lacking maneuverability, the Brewster SB2A Buccaneer was a classic failure".
+Similarly, the Pima Air & Space Museum website states that the type was "perhaps the least successful Allied aircraft of World War II".
+The National Naval Aviation Museum website also notes that "overweight, underpowered, and lacking maneuverability, the Brewster SB2A Buccaneer was a classic failure".